dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     NAME                             READY     STATUS      RESTARTS   AGE
     file-uploader-1-build            0/1       Completed   0          2m
-    file-uploader-1-k2v0d            1/1       Running     0          1m
+    file-uploader-1-g7b0h            1/1       Running     0          1m
     ...

-A `Service` has been created for our app but not exposed via a `Route` yet.
+As part of the deployment a `Service` has been created for our app automatically.
+It load balances traffic to our PHP pods internally but not externally.
+For that a `Route` needs to expose it to the network outside of OpenShift.

 &#8680; Let’s fix this: